 - 1. Descriptions of Grades for Master's Theses - 2.
 Examiner Assessments, which is a guide for examiners and course coordinators and explains the criteria used in 1. - 3.
-Supervisor Assessments, which is a guide for course coordinators and supervisors dealing with the criteria associated supervising a master's thesis.
+Supervisor Assessments, which is a guide for faculty supervisor/additional supervisor dealing with the criteria associated supervising a master's thesis.